ChrisPikul510/ruined/README.md

   * IconButton - Short hand class for icon only buttons (text content get's turned into the title/tooltip value)
   * ConfirmButton - When clicked presents a tooltip asking for a second click, after the second click it fires the onClick event
 * Input - Input that negotiates the autofill values from it's type, also offers validation and required icons.
+* Checkbox - Standard checkbox for css styling (so not the native styled checkbox)
+* Radio - Same as checkbox
+* Slider - Value slider with min/max values, and stepping.
+Plenty of view options for displaying labels, values, progress, etc.

 ##Usage
 Using it is simple.
 For code-spliting purposes importing directly from the module will give you access to all the components.